nextcloud/documentation/user_manual/documents.rst

 ~~~~~~~~~~~~~~~

 To edit a document, access the Documents app from your Apps menu at the top
-left of your ownCloud window.
+left of your Nextcloud window.

 .. image:: images/oc_documents_edit.png